Accueil > Visits > The Agbar Tower (or Glòries Tower): a skyscraper that has become emblematic in Barcelona

-The Agbar Tower (or Glòries Tower): a skyscraper that has become emblematic in Barcelona
+The Agbar Tower (or Glòries Tower): an emblematic skyscraper in Barcelona

 agbar tower